 Newspapers and Online

 October 2016.
 Mary Sharpe features in this commentary by Dr Linda Hatch on porn and sex addiction in the UK.
-The full article can be seen here.
 The Sunday Times – Scotland Edition, 21 August 2016

 The version used outside Scotland can be seen online here.
 It requires a subscription, though you can sign up for two free stories per week.
 It was also used in this Croatian language news story under the title NAVUČENI NA PORNIĆE Djeca od 11 godina ovisna su o nasilnom seksu written by Ana Muhar.